 As a result, international students often limit the scope of their social interactions to small groups of people from the same background, and narrowly focus their attention on course and classroom activities, meanwhile neglecting to engage more broadly with the urban and social environment offered by Melbourne.
 At best, this is a missed opportunity for them to practice English extensively, learn about Australia, and reflect on their own cultural perspectives and aspiration.
 In many cases, it can lead students to feel frustrated, isolated and disconnected, and develop mild to moderate mental health issues, such as depression and anxiety.

 International students represent a great opportunity for Australian universities.
 Not only does international education represent one of the biggest exports for the country, but international students bring a cultural diversity that greatly enhances the experience of other students and the vibrancy of our cities.
 Over the longer term, international students can be a source of rich and extended networks, whether they return to their home country or settle to Australia, where they greatly contribute as workers and entrepreneurs.

-The challenge that this program aims to address is: how can we equip international students with the tools and mindsets to embrace Australia as a place for experimentation and deep personal transformation?
+The challenge that Out of the Box aims to address is thefore: “how can we equip international students with the tools and mindsets to embrace their out-of-campus surroundings as a place for experimentation and deep personal transformation?”

 What is Out of the Box?